 Former heart surgeon, Dr. Steven Gundry, has implied that lectins are the main danger in the American diet.

-Full disclosure, I haven’t read his book, and it’s not on my reading list.
-Not that I don’t think it would have any value or insight, it just doesn’t interest me.
+Full disclosure, I haven’t read his book.
+Not that I think it wouldn’t have any value or insight, the controversy around lectins just doesn’t interest me.

-Anytime anyone, no matter who they are, espouses a “diet” implicating one thing as the cause of all or most disease, I feel it is mostly a marketing ploy to create sensationalism.
+Anytime anyone, no matter who they are, espouses a “diet” implicating one thing as the cause of all or most diseases, I feel it is mostly a marketing ploy to create sensationalism.

 That means the hot topic, whatever it is, generates buzz and is really good for grabbing people’s attention, but not necessarily so good for the masses to ingest in large quantities….kind of like lectins.